 Stockings don’t need to be filled with extra stuff to clutter your house, even more candy, or whatever you could find on Christmas Eve in the Target dollar section (wink).

-What are the best stocking stuffers?
+What makes the best stocking stuffers?

 I fill stockings for kids with things we “need.”